 Reporting Right Away

 It pays to let your bank know immediately if your debit card goes missing.
 You have no liability if you report the stolen card before the thief has an opportunity to use it.
 Ideally, the bank will have an opportunity to cancel the card before any unauthorized transactions can occur.

 The Federal Trade Commission states that even if the bank doesn't cancel the card right away, you are still off the hook should the thief try to use the debit card after you've reported the loss.

 Giving the person who stole your debit card two days to use the card increases your liability.
 As with credit cards, you'll be liable for up to $50 of unauthorized use of your card if you wait up to two days to report that it is missing.
 If you report the card missing an hour after you notice it has gone and someone has already used it, you'll still be responsible for up to $50.

 Your financial obligation increases tenfold if you wait more than two days to report a missing debit card.
-If you report the card missing between day two and day 60, you can be responsible for up to $500 of unauthorized charges, according to the FTC.
+If you report the card missing between day two and day 60, you can be responsible for up to $500 of unauthorized charges.
 The bank has no obligation to refund stolen money if you wait 60 days after you receive the bank statement that lists the unauthorized charges.
 If you don't take fast action, you risk losing all of the money you have in the account, plus overdrawn amounts and overdraft fees.